easmith2/MoneyMasters/ProjectPlanning.md

 **Accounts**
  - index
-   - all transactions from all accounts shown
+   - display all transactions from all accounts
  - show
-   - all transactions from selected account shown
+   - display all transactions from selected account